Voted Best Personal Injury Law Firm By Georgia Lawyers

 - Physical therapy, neurological care, orthopedic rehabilitation, and ongoing specialist visits

-- Future medical expenses projected over your lifetime, developed through a comprehensive life care plan
+- Future medical expenses projected over the victim’s lifetime

-- Lost wages from the date of the crash through settlement or verdict
+- Lost wages from the date of the crash through resolution

-- Home and vehicle modifications required by permanent disability
+- Home and vehicle modifications required by the disability

-Non-economic damages cover what does not appear on a bill but is equally real under Georgia law:
+Non-economic damages cover what does not appear on a bill but is equally real:

-- Physical pain and suffering, both past and ongoing
+- Physical pain and suffering, past and ongoing

 - Loss of enjoyment of life, the activities, independence, and experiences no longer accessible